Student Handbook Directory

 - to improve parental and community involvement.

-Enfield and Erdenheim Elementary Schools welcome the participation of parents in support of student learning.
+Enfield Elementary School welcomes the participation of parents in support of student learning.
 Parent involvement is recognized as a key to increased student success.
 The following policy has been developed to build and encourage an effective partnership between home and school.

 Consistent and effective communication can be achieved through the following avenues: